Key Takeaways

 The number of small businesses with Business Owner’s Policies (BOPs) also dropped from 52% to 45% over the same period.

-This likely due to the fact the price for BOP coverage and CGL plans have increased steadily over the past few years.
+This is likely due to the fact the price for BOP coverage and CGL plans have increased steadily over the past few years.

 Unfortunately, this means more and more small businesses, and their customers, are left completely vulnerable to injury and property damage claims.